CodeYourFuture/CYF-Workshops/git-cli/readme.md

 ## Purpose

 Currently, you're using the 🎮 VSCode **interface** to interact with Git.
-However, as with many things in software, we can often use different interface to carry out the same tasks.
+However, we can often use different **interfaces** to carry out the same tasks.

 In this workshop, you will use the Git CLI - Command Line **Interface** to interact with Git.
 In addition, you will:

 - Consolidate existing knowledge of Git
 - Develop your **mental model** of the working tree and the staging area